 To support the Foundation, you may wish to Gift Aid any donation made today or in the future, and any donation you may have made in the past four years to the Hay Festival Foundation.
 A minimum payment of £1,000 per annum secures all benefits (whether you pay annually or as a one-off payment) and you may purchase these benefits separately without making any further donation.
 The balance of £1,500 is a suggested donation to the Hay Festival Foundation and gift aid can be claimed on this amount to support to the Foundation’s programmes.

-Elizabeth Bingham, Kate Bingham and Jesse Norman, Philip and Janet Bunce, Terry and Anne Burns, Nick Butler and Rosaleen Hughes, Jeremy Coller, Bill Foster, Nigel and Bernie Foster, T.S Eliot Foundation, Michael Gregory, Michael, Rhian-Anwen, Arthur and Molly Hamill, Jacqueline Harris and Danny Rivlin, Thomas and Karen Kalaris, Peter and Lucy Lacy, Kevin Loosemoore and Fiona Menadue, David and Pauline Maydon, Hannah Rothschild, Maurice Saatchi, Terry, Sian, Isaac and Miles Sinclair, Guy and Lory Spier, Steve and Kate Williams
+Elizabeth Bingham, Kate Bingham and Jesse Norman, Philip and Janet Bunce, Terry and Anne Burns, Nick Butler and Rosaleen Hughes, Jeremy Coller, Bill Foster, Nigel and Bernie Foster, T.S Eliot Foundation, Michael, Rhian-Anwen, Arthur and Molly Hamill, Jacqueline Harris and Danny Rivlin, Thomas and Karen Kalaris, Peter and Lucy Lacy, Kevin and Fiona Loosemoore, David and Pauline Maydon, Hannah Rothschild, Terry, Sian, Isaac and Miles Sinclair, Guy and Lory Spier, Steve and Kate Williams